catplvsplus/kirin-bot/README.md

 - `/stop` Stop your Minecraft server.
 - `/restart` Restart your Minecraft server.
 - `/create` Create a new Minecraft server entry.
+- `/delete` Deletes a minecraft server from the list.
+(Requires global manage permission)
 - `/log-channel` Manage a server's log channels.
 - `/add-status-message` Add a server status message to a channel.